ian-hdzzz/E2_Grammar/README.md

     ADJ -> 'powerful' | 'amazing' | 'strong' | 'intelligent' | 'brave' | 'magical' | 'dangerous' | 'evil'
 ```
 ## Implementation + Testing
 Now that we have our gammar complete let's test it.
-We'll be working with Google Collabs, so it'll be easier and faster to test the grammar.
+We'll be using Natural Language Toolkit (NLTK) library and working with Google Collabs, so it'll be easier and faster to test the grammar.
 You can just click in here,and it'll take you to the grammar test:
 https://colab.research.google.com/drive/1jt0X6AN-sp-hcW53P4pgKN7fI8Luc1pu?usp=sharing

-Another way to do it would be using: Natural Language Toolkit (NLTK).
-If that's the case, follow the next steps: install python (if you don't have it yet) from python.org, clone the repository, navigate to the directory that contains the .py file.
+Another way to do it would be running the .py file in your computer: If that's the case, follow the next steps: install python (if you don't have it yet) from python.org, clone the repository, navigate to the directory that contains the .py file.
 Install NLTK by running "pip install nltk" or "brew install python-nltk" (if you're on mac), in your console.
 Then run the program using the command: python english_grammar.py.

 ### Correct sentences
 Valid sentences in our grammar include: